Which European language to learn? French or Spanish or German?

 Reasons and Reflections of Learning a Foreign Language

 But what about those who are not in the same shoe as you?
-That is, people with no defined or specific reasons to choose one particular language to learn, but want to learn?
+People with no defined or specific reasons to choose one particular language to learn but want to study?

-Nevertheless, I have found five criteria or reasons that can help you to select the right language to learn among the three most popular European languages i.e. French, Spanish, or German.
+Nevertheless, I have found five criteria to help you select the right European languages, i.e., French or Spanish or German.

 1. Most Spoken and List of Places You’d Like to Visit or Study or Work.

 (i) Spanish: If we take the number of people (native and non-native speakers) that are speaking the language “all over the world.”

 Then Spanish is one of the three most widely spoken languages in the world after Mandarin and English.

 Spanish is the official language of 20 Spanish countries worldwide.